 7.45 million â‚¬

-GFBiochemicals is the only company to produce levulinic acid at commercial scale directly from biomass.
+GFBiochemicals is the lead speacilaist in levulinic acid production at commercial scale directly from biomass.
 In 2008, a group of biobased chemical experts saw the significant potential of levulinic acid to replace petroleum-based products across a range of market sectors and founded the company to develop the production technology needed for this revolution.
-GFBiochemical is coordinating GreenSolRes and its main tasks in the project are selection of feedstock and the execution of demonstration scale plant trials for the production of levulinic acid and then hydrogenation, business case development and dissemination.
+GFBiochemical is coordinating GreenSolRes and its main tasks in the project are to provide technology support for the production of levulinic acid in a demonstration plant, commissioning and execution of demonstration scale plant trials for hydrogenation, business case development and dissemination.

 HENKEL, founded in 1876, holds globally leading market positions in consumer (Laundry & Home + Beauty Care) and industrial businesses (Adhesive Technologies) with well-known brands like Persil, Schwarzkopf and Loctite.
 The Dax-30 company (headquarters in DĂĽsseldorf, Germany) is proud of its 49,000 employees from more than 120 nations worldwide, located at 164 manufacturing and 17 major R&D sites around the world.
 The main task of HENKEL in the GreenSolRes project is the demonstration of applications for the levulinic acid based solvents and the development of levulinic acid based building blocks for products of the business unit Adhesive Technologies.

 RWTH Aachen, is among the leading European educational and research institutions with its 260 institutes in nine faculties.
 The work of the research centers of RWTH Aachen is closely oriented towards the current needs of business and industry.
 This leads to numerous developments and inventions that are patented and exploited.
 The Universityâ€™s innovative capacity is further reflected in the high number of business startups, currently more than 1,400.
 As a result, around 32,000 jobs have been created in the region in the last 25 years.
-In GreenSolRes, RWTH Aachen University will design and optimize the process converting levulinic acid into desired products 2-methyltetrahydrofuran (2-MTHF), gamma-valerolactone (GVL) and 1-methyl-1,4-butanediol (MeBDO).
-The design for scaling up this process to demo plant will be laid out to build the plant in cooperation with GFBiochemicals.
+In GreenSolRes, RWTH Aachen University will build and operate a demonstration plant for levulinic acid production at its Biorefinery.
+It will also design and optimize the process converting levulinic acid into desired products 2-methyltetrahydrofuran (2-MTHF), gamma-valerolactone (GVL) and 1-methyl-1,4-butanediol (MeBDO).
+The design for scaling up this process to demo plant will be laid out to build the hydrogenation plant in cooperation with GFBiochemicals.